Music filled my childhood home.

 Sidebar: I know what you’re thinking.
 Because I would be thinking it too.
 “Intense?!
 Weren’t you like 16?”
 Yeah, okay.
 Maybe intense isn’t the right word.
 But it was the first boyfriend I had said “I love you” to, the first boyfriend that you get butterflies with all the time.
 That giddy feeling that is a hallmark of young love.

 But with that intensity came feelings of jealousy, and pain that felt endless.
 It burned so hot that it burned.
 Not to say if the gentleman in question had asked me back – whoa, Nelly.
 I wouldn’t have hesitated.
-Because being 16 meant you didn’t mind pain and jealousy, as long as it meant you felt value.
+Because I would’ve wanted it back.

-Ultimately, I ended the relationship because I felt like crap.
-It had reached what felt like a natural ending.
+Ultimately, I ended the relationship because it had reached what felt like a natural ending.
 Nobody was really to blame, it just.
 Ended.
 It was that slow, sneaker upper of an ending.
 It was like Monty Python & the Holy Grail.
 It was all of sudden, but not really once you went looking for the obituary.

 Being 15/16, and feeling those first breaths of love.
 It’s just overwhelming.
 The idea that someone did actually love you – the real you.
-Little did I know that was just a sneak preview for the true story.
-The real deal.
-But that came much later.
+Whoa.
+It’s intense. . .
+Maybe I did pick the right word.

-Smiled at life.
-Smiled at the intensity of those 16 year old feelings.
-Smiled at knowing a piece of you, that feels long forgotten, still exists somewhere between the notes.
+Smile at life.
+Smile at the intensity of those 16 year old feelings.
+Smile at knowing a piece of you, that feels long forgotten, still exists somewhere between the notes.